jc141x/rumtricks/README.md

 </div>

 <p align="center">
-  Installer-less proper alternative to winetricks focused on speed and reliability.
+  Installer-less proper alternative to winetricks focused on speed and reliability made by johncena141 hacker group for pirates on GNU/Linux who don't care about stupid intellectual property laws.
 </p>

 ## Features